 Is Stereotyping Bad?

-Having stereotypes is generally harmful because it is never accurate.
+Stereotypes can be generally harmful because they are, in many cases, never accurate 😞.
 Everyone deserves to be treated with respect and fairness without any bias.
-People may become uncomfortable when being subjected to generalization.
-The stereotyping may prevent them from doing what they love or expressing their interests freely because they are afraid of being judged by going out of the usual.
+People may become uncomfortable when subjected to generalization.
+The stereotyping may prevent them from doing what they love or expressing their interests freely because they fear being judged.

 ADHD Stereotype vs. Reality

 When people think of someone with ADHD, they might think of a boy who cannot sit still in class 🧒 or someone who just constantly needs attention.
 This is one of the most common myths about Attention Deficit Hyperactivity Disorder.
 Unfortunately, it’s also one of the most common stereotypes.